audriga/horde-jmap/README.md

 # Horde JMAP
+⚠️  This version is still in its early stages.
+This API exposes user data.
+It is not recommended to expose this API to untrusted networks for now.
+Please consider contacting us before using this in production.

 The JMAP Plugin for Horde provides [JMAP](https://jmap.io/) support for Horde-based systems by exposing a RESTful API Endpoint which speaks the JMAP Protocol.

-Please note that this version is still in its early stages.

 The following data types are currently supported by the JMAP Plugin for Horde: